Yikez978/sshtools/README.md

 Once executed you'll be asked for the `IP` and `SSH PORT` of the remote system.
 If successfull it will prompt you for password on remote system, after authenticating it will copy your key into your `~/.ssh/` directory as you normally would.

+__Note :__
+If you are connecting to a case sensitive OS such as a Linux Distro then you may have to pay close attention to the default USER.
+If your username is ALL CAPS on your host system but all lowercase on your remote you will have to explicity type the lowercase version or it will fail.
+I ran into this problem where my OSX username is UPPERCASE, but my Linux username was lowercase and if I accepted the default (which returned the uppercase username) then I would get error on the linux when trying to copy keys because the UPPERCASE username doesn't exist.
+Once I explicitly typed the lowercase username (instead of accepting the default) I was able to copy the keys without issue.

 Now you can turn off password off on the remote computer's `ssh_config` and start enjoying passwordless entry:)

 coffee shop proxy